 By Dr. Kate Dudek

 Over time, the skin ages.
 This is an inevitable, natural process that affects us all.
-Obviously the rest of the body ages too, but changes to the skin are often the first visual sign of not only advancing age, but also various medical conditions and life stages.
+Obviously the rest of the body ages too, but changes to the skin are often the first visual sign of not only advancing age, but also various medical conditions.
 Click here for a comprehensive review of factors that can affect the skin.